ciberado/k8s-lab-based-training/0300-RUNNING-TASKS/062-daemon-sets/README.md

 ```

 <details>
-<summary>Challenge: find the command required to follow the deployment of the new version of the pods
+<summary>Challenge: find the command required to follow the deployment of the new version of the pods.
+Tip: look for the `rollout` command documentation.
 </summary>

 ### Solution